 Adobe InDesign – a layout design tool

 Adobe InDesign is a desktop publishing software that you can use to create your next design or page layout.
 Also, Adobe launched InDesign in 2000.
-However, it was not so popular because it had already entered a market where there were other players, especially the likes of QuarkXpress.
+However, it was not so popular because it had already entered a market with other players, especially the likes of QuarkXpress.

 But, with time, Adobe capitalized as they constantly updated with new features, while QuarkXpress failed.
-Right now, Adobe InDesign is the industry standard when it comes to layout design and desktop publishing.
-You can design flyers, posters, postcards, eBooks, Page, resumes, brochures, menus, and presentations with it.
+As a result, Adobe InDesign is the industry standard for layout design and desktop publishing.
+You can design flyers, posters, postcards, eBooks, pages, resumes, brochures, menus, and presentations with it.

 What is InDesign used for?

 InDesign is aimed at designers who create, design, and publish documents that contain images, text, and vector graphics.
 In other words, it is a layout design tool that makes it easy for designers to create their next graphic that can include any of the following:

 Beginners may find themselves confused when picking up the right design software.
 Adobe offers prominent design tools, including Photoshop, InDesign, and Illustrator.